 This fund gives support to the field of medicine, tertiary education, and social welfare.
 It supports charities in the Tayside area.

 The Investing in Enterprise Fund offers blended grant and loan investment to social enterprises, community organisations and charities.
-The fund is designed to allow you to meet the needs of your business, achieve your vision and secure your future.
+Investment can be used for capital expenditure, asset acquisition and business growth.